0xlews/TwilioSMS/README.md

 TwilioSMS is a dev tool for experimenting with SMS and testing the Twilio API.

 ## Note:
 This tool is intended strictly for educational and testing purposes.
-Users must adhere to local laws and regulations related to anonymous messaging.
+Users must adhere to laws and regulations related to anonymous messaging.
 While the recipient of the SMS might not know who the sender is, the messages are not truly anonymous...

 ## Disclaimers:
 - TwilioSMS is not designed for any unsolicited messaging or malicious activities.
 - The developers are not responsible for any misuse of this tool.
+- Twilio assigns a single phone number to your account for all outgoing SMS messages.
+If you wish to change this number, you must release the current one and purchase a new one through your Twilio account.

 ## Features:
 - A command-line tool for dispatching SMS messages without revealing identity.
-- Twilio assigns a single phone number to your account for all outgoing SMS messages.
-If you wish to change this number, you must release the current one and purchase a new one through your Twilio account

 ## Usage:
 Before using TwilioSMS, ensure Git and Python are installed on your system.
-For installation instructions specific to your operating system, please refer to the respective guides.

 ### General Steps:
 1. Clone the TwilioSMS repository from GitHub: